Rough and Ready Greenway Improvements

 Project Status

-Construction is scheduled to start spring of 2026 and is expected to be completed in late 2026.
+Construction started May 4, 2026 and is expected to be completed late summer 2026.

 -